dentarg/auth0-blog/_posts/2017-09-11-why-is-serverless-extensibility-better-than-webhooks.markdown

 All of this contributes to taking longer to deliver the value the customer wanted in the first place.

-{% include tweet_quote.html quote_text="Webhooks sounds simple on the surface, but that simplicity is deceptive." %}
+{% include tweet_quote.html quote_text="Webhooks are deceptively simple on the surface." %}

 Webhooks are deceptively simple on the surface.
 Many platforms offer Webhooks, but consuming them has a high barrier to entry.
 Your customers need to think carefully about pursuing them.
 They are committing to the maintenance of that infrastructure for a very long time.
 All of this contributes to taking longer to deliver the value the customer wanted in the first place.